Leviasan/Sanlog/Sanlog.EntityFrameworkCore/README.md

 ﻿# Sanlog.EntityFrameworkCore

-Provides a logger that supports saving log entries from different applications in one database scheme, separated by an app and tenant identifiers.
+Provides a base infrastructure of the logger that supports saving log entries from different applications in database scheme, separated by an app and tenant identifiers.
 ATTENTION!
-Only for apps that use a host.
+Only for apps that use [.NET Generic Host](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host?tabs=appbuilder).

 ## Install the package